ManojChandran/Object_Oriented/Chapter 3 - Building a Class/README.md

 ```
   SOLID stands for
    S - Single responsibility principle
+        A class should have one and only one reason to changes.</br>
    O - Open Closed principle
+        Software entities should be open for extension, but closed for modification.</br>
    L - Liskov Substitution Principle
+        Sub types must be substitutable for their base type.</br>
    I - Interface segregation principle
+        The dependency of one class to another, should depend on the smallest possible interface.</br>
    D - Dependency Inversion principle
+        Depends on abstractions (interfaces), not on concrete classes.</br>
 ```

-Single responsibility principle - A class should have one and only one reason to changes.
-Open Closed principle - Software entities should be open for extension, but closed for modification.
-Liskov Substitution Principle - Sub types must be substitutable for their base type Interface segregation principle - the dependency of one class to another, should depend on the smallest possible interface Dependency Inversion principle - Depends on abstractions (interfaces), not on concrete classes